Home > Ageing Well > Mental Health in Older People

 • Those with dementia had been severely impacted, with rapid cognitive decline

-Facts and Figure
+Facts and figures

 Dementia

-Figure 1 - Blackpool: Males and Females aged 65+ expected to have dementia (projected to 2040)
+Figure 1 - Blackpool: males and females aged 65+ expected to have dementia (projected to 2040)

 POPPI dementia projections 2020